-We set all parameters of $\rho_i(0)$, $\sigma_{z,i}(0)$ and $\rho_{\rm dm}$ to the true values and compute surface density profiles of the deduced models, $(4\pi G)^{-1}\mathrm{d}\Phi/\mathrm{d}z$, following the procedure of Sect. \ref{MA_model} with the quadratic functions and the isothermality.
+We set all parameters of $\rho_i(0)$, $\sigma_{z,i}(0)$ and $\rho_{\rm dm}$ to the true values and computed surface density profiles of the deduced models, $(4\pi G)^{-1}\mathrm{d}\Phi/\mathrm{d}z$, following the procedure of Sect. \ref{MA_model} with the quadratic functions and the isothermality.
 Figure \ref{iso-Bond} shows the results.
 In the top panel, we compare the results with the assumed density profile of Eq. (\ref{model_potential}).
-Since all of them are almost consistent, it can be said that both the quadratic functions and the isothermality can reproduce well the assumed galactic potential.
+Since all of them are almost consistent, it can be said that both the quadratic functions and the isothermality can reproduce the assumed galactic potential well.
 The bottom panel shows fractional differences between the results and the assumed model.
 In both cases, the deduced models underestimate the surface density in $z \raisebox{0.4ex}{$<$} \raisebox{-.7ex}{$\sim$} 0.2~{\rm kpc}$ and overestimate in $z \raisebox{0.4ex}{$>$} \raisebox{-.7ex}{$\sim$} 0.2~{\rm kpc}$.
-However, magnitudes of the overestimation at $z_{\rm max}$ are only $\sim0.5~\%$ and $\sim1.5~\%$ in the cases of the isothermal and the quadratic dispersions, respectively.
+However, magnitudes of the overestimation at $z_{\rm max}$ are only $\sim0.5~\%$ and $\sim1.5~\%$ for the isothermal and the quadratic dispersions, respectively.
 From these results, we can see that the isothermality for the deduced model hardly affects the determination of the LDMD.
 In addition, the runs of velocity dispersions of the model components do not seem to be important.
-G11 have also come to the same conclusion and they mentioned as follows: Although the velocity dispersion profile of the tracer directly affects the tracer density fall-off and has significant impact on the result, uncertainties in dispersion profiles of the model components are, by contrast, marginalized out when we calculate $\rho_{\rm dm}$ and $\rho_{\rm s}(0)$, since they appear only in Eq. (\ref{Poisson3}) through Eq. (\ref{Jeans_integ}).
-From the above results, it is verified that assuming isothermality for the model components does not lead to erroneous determinations of the LDMD.
+G11 have also come to the same conclusion and mentioned the following: Although the velocity dispersion profile of the tracer directly affects the tracer density fall-off and has a significant impact on the result, uncertainties in dispersion profiles of the model components are, by contrast, marginalized out when we calculate $\rho_{\rm dm}$ and $\rho_{\rm s}(0)$, since they appear only in Eq. (\ref{Poisson3}) through Eq. (\ref{Jeans_integ}).
+From the above results, it is verified that assuming isothermality for the model components does not lead to an erroneous determinations of the LDMD.
 Although the quadratic function used in G11 is not necessarily better than the isothermal approximation, the impact of the difference between them seems trivial.

 \end{appendix}